 Plastic materials build up static charge very easily.
 This is especially a problem in a dry centrally heated environment.
 CDs are particularly prone to this and this influenced the sound from them adding a brightness and harshness to the upper frequencies.
 Furutech have come up with a novel little static charge remover that is simple to use and treats a CD within 20 seconds.
 It is called a Destat III.
 Play a non treated disc for 30 seconds or so.
 Put it in the Destat machine and play it again.
 The results are dramatic.
 A whole new life comes to the sound.
 It sounds less ‘digital’ with upper frequencies sweet and rounded.
 Sibilance is virtually eliminated.
 In our view an essential component for the best sound from CDs.

 Furutech Destat III £299 (new photo in due course)

 When listening to your audio system, try turning off your wireless router and all mobile phones.
 The sound improves by quite a big margin.
 Tonal balance becomes more natural with more authority and, most importantly, the sound stage becomes much more holographic.
 And it’s free!

-Go on, you can live without being connected for the sake of an evening’s listening pleasure.
+Go on, we are sure you can live without being connected for a few hours for the sake of an evening’s listening pleasure.